Last year I posted a work in progress posting on a Nativity Incarnate picture that I have been working on for four years.

 Today I am happy to say that the picture has been completed.

-Primarily an image influenced by the Venerable Mary of Agreda (1650), it also has the essence of the Blessed Anne Catherine Emmerich (1800) both who have detailed mystical experiences of the blessed event.
+Primarily an image influenced by the Venerable Mary of Agreda (1650), it also has the essence of the Blessed Anne Catherine Emmerich (1800) both of who have detailed mystical experiences of the blessed event.

 Just after midnight in an abandoned shepherd’s cave outside Bethlehem, while Joseph slept, the Virgin Mary floated in ecstasy.
 The Divine Light of God illuminated the cave.